Commission & Staff

 Alternate County Member

-Imperial LAFCO is an independent agency.
-While it consists of members from the County Board of Supervisors and members of the City Councils at large, it is truly not an organization under the control of either the County or any of the Cities.
+The Imperial County LAFCO is an independent agency.
+While the Commission consists of members from the County Board of Supervisors and members of the City Councils, it is truly not an organization under the control of either the county or any of the cities.
 The Commission is supported by staff, which includes an Executive Officer, an Accountant, and a Clerk/Analyst.
 Current staff members are as follows:

 Executive Officer